 - the height of the casting to be removed should be as small as possible;

-- it is recommended to use natural casting inclinations, which facilitates removal from the mold;
+- it is recommended to use natural inclinations of the casting, which significantly facilitates removing the model (pattern) from the mold;

 - the casting should be oriented in the form so that its surfaces with higher accuracy of geometrical dimensions are all in one part of the molding box;

 - cast surfaces to be subjected to further machining should be located on the top or side;

 - the orientation of the casting in the mold should allow feeding the solidifying casting with metal from the risers;